shinji-Yama77/ml-models/README.md

 ## Research Question

-Logistic Regression vs Knn on predicting the presence of diabetes
+Logistic Regression vs Knn vs Decision Tree on predicting the presence of diabetes

 **Why are we using these two models?**